HRM Magazine

-Many states have relaxed marijuana laws in recent years, with some allowing medical use, others also allowing recreational use, and some decriminalizing possession.
-A total of 28 states, the District of Columbia, Guam, and Puerto Rico now allow medical marijuana, according to the National Conference of State Legislatures.
-Seven states and the District of Columbia have legalized marijuana for recreational use, including most recently California, Massachusetts, and Nevada, which all passed measures in November 2016 legalizing recreational marijuana.
+Many states have relaxed marijuana laws in recent years.
+Some allow medical use, others permit recreational use, and some have decriminalized possession.
+According to the National Conference of State Legislatures, 28 states, the District of Columbia, Guam, and Puerto Rico now allow medical marijuana.
+Seven states and the District of Columbia have also legalized marijuana for recreational use.
+California, Massachusetts, and Nevada passed measures in November 2016 to legalize recreational marijuana.

-Marijuana is still illegal at the federal level, so employers can prohibit its use at work and can still test employees for evidence of use, says John A. DiNome, JD, partner with the law firm of Reed Smith in Philadelphia.
+Marijuana remains illegal at the federal level, allowing employers to prohibit its use at work.
+They can also test employees for evidence of use, says John A. DiNome, JD, partner at Reed Smith in Philadelphia.

-That conflict is especially difficult for employees to accept when they use medical marijuana as prescribed, he says.
+This conflict becomes even harder for employees who use medical marijuana as prescribed, he adds.

-A Colorado Supreme Court case addressed this issue when an employer fired an employee who had used medical marijuana legally.
-The employer argued that it was complying with federal law, and in particular it was obligated to comply with the Drug-Free Workplace Act because it was a federal contractor.
-The Supreme Court ruled in favor of the company, saying that with an obvious conflict between state and federal laws, the employer can take the more conservative position of complying with federal law, DiNome says
+The Colorado Supreme Court addressed this issue in a case where an employer fired an employee for legally using medical marijuana.
+The employer claimed it followed federal law, specifically the Drug-Free Workplace Act, because it was a federal contractor.
+The Supreme Court ruled in favor of the company.
+Since state and federal laws conflicted, the court allowed the employer to comply with the more restrictive federal law, DiNome says

 Some Hospitals Have a Choice

-Federal contractors have no leeway on the issue, says Danielle Urban, JD, partner with the Fisher Phillips law firm in Denver.
-“If you’re a federal contractor, you can’t allow any marijuana use, regardless
+Federal contractors have no flexibility on this issue, says Danielle Urban, JD, partner at the Fisher Phillips law firm in Denver.
+“If you’re a federal contractor, you must prohibit all marijuana use, regardless of state law,” Urban notes.

 Executive Summary